 formally in scientific databases of various institutions.
 This personal

-collection is curated at the University of Bucharest, at the Geological Museum in Bucharest (Geological
+collection is curated at the University of Bucharest, and at the Geological

-the scientific collections of the museum.
+is included in the scientific collections of the museum.

 The collection includes type material, represented by published fossils,